vanutp/tgbridge/README.md

 This mod will only work on dedicated server.
 When installed on the client, the main logic won't load.
 However, it will provide a `/tgbridge dump_lang` command to dump minecraft translations to the current language.

+## Troubleshooting

+#### Most/all messages aren't forwarded from Telegram to Minecraft, but everything else works
+Make sure you disabled group privacy setting in BotFather.
+After changing it, delete and re-add the bot to the group.
+Alternatively, make the bot a group admin.

+#### I get "Conflict: terminated by other getUpdates request; make sure that only one bot instance is running" error
+Make sure that there is only one server running with that bot token.
+You can't use one bot for multiple servers due to Bot API limitations

 ## Known incompatibilities